 Classics can be phenomenal when done right.
 A simple roast chicken dish could be the best thing you ever eat. ~ Joe Bastianich, noted restaurateur and tv star

-On Monday morning, we’ll have an intimate cooking class and learn how to prepare one of the most classical Burgundian dishes: Poulet de Bresse à la crème, made with the fabled AOC blue-footed ‘Poulet de Bresse’ chickens; then sit down to dine on an incredible lunch we made together.
+On Sunday morning, we’ll have a fun, intimate cooking class and learn how to prepare one of the most classical Burgundian dishes: Poulet de Bresse à la crème, made with the fabled AOC blue-footed ‘Poulet de Bresse’ chickens; then sit down to dine on an incredible lunch we made together.
 We will put to test the classic question of whether a white wine or red wine goes better with chicken.
 Read this article about wine and chicken.

 [Included: Cooking Class and Lunch (all food and wine prepared and served for the meal)].